GewelsJI/DGNet/README.md

 1. Evaluation Configuration:

     + Assigning your costumed path, like `--gt_root `, `--pred_root`,`--data_lst` and `--model_lst` in `MyEval.py`.
+    + You can choose to evaluate the model by default setting or evaluate only the super-/subclass by configure the `--eval_type` in `MyEval.py`.
     + Just enjoy it via run `python MyEval.py` in your terminal.

 1. Testing Configuration:

-    + After you download all the pre-trained model and testing dataset, just run `MyTesting.py` to generate the final prediction map: replace your trained model directory (`--snap_path`).
+    + After you download all the pre-trained model and testing dataset, just run `MyTest.py` to generate the final prediction map: replace your trained model directory (`--snap_path`).

     + Just enjoy it!